ibm-cloud-docs/key-protect/delete-keys.md

 ## Deleting keys with the API
 {: #delete-key-api}

-To delete a key and its contents, make a `DELETE` call to the following endpoint.
+By default, {{site.data.keyword.keymanagementserviceshort}} requires one authorization to delete a key.
+You can delete a key and its contents by making a `DELETE` call to the following endpoint.

 ```
 https://<region>.kms.cloud.ibm.com/api/v2/keys/<key_ID>